DEPARTMENT OF VISUAL & MEDIA ARTS

 Diane Lake, who previously taught screenwriting for UCLA's acclaimed Writer's Program, has been a working screenwriter since 1993 when she sold her first story idea.
 Since then, Lake has been commissioned to write screenplays for Columbia, Disney, Miramax, and Paramount, as well as numerous independent producers.

-Her original screenplay "Ada," about Ada Byron Lovelace, daughter of the poet Lord Byron, has been optioned by producer Jeff Apple, whose credits include the films In the Line of Fire and The Recruit.
-Lake's scripts in development have included Distance, the story of the French Impressionist painter Berthe Morisot, optioned by Columbia and subsequently by Blue Collar Films; Chandler, a film noir set in 1930s Los Angeles, by Roth/Arnold Productions; and A Thousand Cranes, an epic love story set against the backdrop of the bombing of Hiroshima in World War II, by Digital Domain Studios.
+Lake's scripts in development have included Distance, the story of the French Impressionist painter Berthe Morisot, optioned by Columbia and subsequently by Blue Collar Films, A Thousand Cranes, an epic love story set against the backdrop of the bombing of Hiroshima in World War II, by Digital Domain Studios and Vincent, a biopic of poet Edna St. Vincent Millay, optioned by Showtime.

-Professor Lake won Boston's 2011 ProArts Consortium Award given for creating a course in Writing the FIlm Musical, judged to be "the most innovative course involving students from more than one institution" in the Consortium.
+Professor Lake won Boston's 2011 ProArts Consortium Award given for creating a course in Writing the Film Musical, judged to be "the most innovative course involving students from more than one institution" in the Consortium.
+She teaches the course in conjunction with Berklee College of Music.

 Lake speaks around the world on the subject of screenwriting.
 She has served as keynote speaker at numerous events in the U.S. and abroad, including at a recent international conference on American Studies, organized by the U.S. State Department and held in Turkey.
 A longtime member of the Writer's Guild of America, Lake serves as a Guild arbiter determining writing credits for films.